 By the way, don’t you love these contradictory rumors?
 Mosjoukine was brought to Hollywood with great fanfare to be Valentino’s replacement!
 But Universal studios made a pact with his unnamed rivals to ruin him!
 Ruin him, how?
 By putting him in a really expensive movie based on the head of Universal’s favorite play and co-starring the leading lady Universal was hoping to groom for superstardom.
-Then, to assure the plan really worked, Universal became the American distributor for Michael Strogoff, one of Mosjoukine’s best and most crowd-pleasing European films… This scheme is flawless!
+Then, to assure the plan really worked, Universal became the American distributor for Michael Strogoff, one of Mosjoukine’s best and most crowd-pleasing European films, and promoted it tirelessly… This scheme is flawless!

 The story of Surrender opens at the dawn of the First World War.
 Our heroine, Lea Lyon (Mary Philbin), is a rabbi’s daughter and lives with her father in a little village on the Austro-Hungarian border.
 Rabbi Lyon (Nigel de Brulier) is a beloved figure in the village.
 He dispenses wisdom and good deeds wherever he goes.
 Lea is engaged to Joshua (Otto Matieson), a bookish fellow conspicuously lacking “it”.